 This phase of the community engagement process took place from March to June 2025 and included stakeholder conversations and interviews to better understand the issues and opportunities associated with the park.
 Interviewed stakeholders included:

-In this phase, the City worked with the community to build a shared understanding of the current state of the park.
+The City worked with the community to build a shared understanding of the current state of the park.
 This included identifying what is working well, what needs improvement and the key challenges and opportunities driving the need for change.
 The City also worked with the community to refine the draft vision statement and draft guiding principles that will guide the design process and reflect the values of the community, the donor and also align with City policies.

 The draft vision statement was developed by the City, in collaboration with the Weston family.
-It is meant as a starting point for conversation and may evolve through the course of engagement:
+It is meant as a starting point for conversation and may evolve through the course of engagement.

 Queen’s Park North is an extraordinary place for people and nature throughout the seasons, that respects the existing beauty of Queen’s Park North and showcases excellence in design, ecological stewardship, programming and partnerships.

 The draft guiding principles were also developed by the City, in collaboration with the Weston family.
-They were intended to serve as a starting point for conversation and will evolve through the course of engagement:
+They were intended to serve as a starting point for conversation and will evolve through the course of engagement.

-The Discussion Guide offers a comprehensive look at the revitalization process – from the draft vision and design principles to a project timeline and engagement questions.
+The first Discussion Guide offers a comprehensive look at the revitalization process – from the draft vision and design principles to a project timeline and engagement questions.
 All the key info is also on this web page, but this document pulls it together in one place.

 On October 2, the neighbouring institutions working group met.
 This group was established to share perspectives on design and programming.
 The group includes representatives from the Gardiner Museum, Legislative Assembly of Ontario, Royal Conservatory of Music, Royal Ontario Museum, University of St. Michael’s College, University of Trinity College, University of Toronto, and Victoria University.
 Other institutions may be included as determined through discussions with the current participants.